Raldir/QA-NatVer/README.md

 `https://drive.google.com/file/d/1fSDA7rlp39tEDAehoN8EeybEf9wSqEBo/view?usp=sharing`

 The input data should be a placed into `data/test.jsonl` file, with each line consisting of am `id`, `claim`, and an `evidence` field.
 The evidence field is expected to be a list of sentences.
 Look at the dummy data as found in the repository.
+The QA-NatVer with the Flan-T5 backbone will be made available soon.

 To run the input data on QA-NatVer call:

 ```bash
 ./bin/run_few_shot.sh dynamic_awesomealign_bert_mwmf_coarse_finetuned_4000_gold_no_nei_only_retrieval_5_ev fever local_saving bart0 32 0